-[F&S] Implement long-term bicycle parking at key locations by 2020.
+[F&S] Implement long-term bicycle parking at key locations by 2025.

-I[F&S] mplement seasonal storage for students living in Housing facilities by 2020
+[F&S] Implement seasonal storage for students living in Housing facilities by 2025

+[F&S] Provide a storage facility for the annual summer bicycle roundup by 2030

 [F&S] To add 3 more bike shelters On- Campus by 2030 and 8 more bike shelters by 2035 with location priority to high density/ traffic parking areas.